 The need to be more customer intelligent is often rooted in abstract and hyped concepts that lack specificity, but business stakeholders need to put pen to paper to commit to an actual expected return on investment to motivate action.
-Marketers and other line of business professionals need something concrete to react to in informing their planned use and adoption of a system.
+Marketers and other lines of business professionals need something concrete to react to in informing their planned use and adoption of a system.

-In one use case, what started out as an engagement to frame up an interactive customer health dashboard representing acquisition, retention and growth activities ended up revealing dozens of other analytical insights that marketing had authored.
+In one use case, what started out as an engagement to frame up an interactive customer health dashboard representing acquisition, retention, and growth activities ended up revealing dozens of other analytical insights that marketing had authored.